-Canadians were asked how concerned they were with drinking drivers and other road safety issues (rather than societal issues).
+Canadians were also asked how concerned they were with drinking drivers and other road safety issues (rather than societal issues).
 Respondents were asked to rate their concern ranging from 1 (not a problem at all) to 6 (an extremely serious problem); for scoring purposes, respondents were coded as being concerned about an issue if they chose 5 or 6.
-The results for 2005 to 2021 are presented in Figure 7.
-In 2021, respondents were significantly more likely to cite drivers texting messages on their phones while driving (81.0%) than drinking drivers as a very or extremely serious problem (74.4%).
-Drinking and driving was cited more often than drivers using cell phones (71.4%), drugged drivers (69.2%), pedestrians or bicyclists behaving unsafely on the road (59.2%), sleepy drivers (58.5%), and drivers distracted by entertainment systems, vehicle apps, passengers or eating or drinking (57.0%).
+In 2022, respondents were significantly more likely to cite drivers texting messages on their phones while driving (80.0%) than drinking drivers as a very or extremely serious problem (75.2%).
+Drinking and driving was cited more often than drugged drivers (73.0%), drivers using cell phones (72.7%), drowsy drivers (60.3%), pedestrians or bicyclists behaving unsafely on the road (57.6%), and drivers distracted by entertainment systems, vehicle apps, passengers or eating or drinking (55.6%).
+The results for concern with drinking drivers from 2005 to 2022 are presented in Figure 7.

-Figure 7: Percentage of Canadians who regard drinking drivers as a 'very' or 'extremely' serious problem
+Figure 7: Percentage of Canadians who regard drinking drivers as a very or extremely serious problem